 After a lot of trial and error, I color washed the table and sealed it with clear and white wax.
 It kind of took on the casual look of denim.

-I made over this table 4 years ago as a post for the Glidden website, My Colortopia.
+I made over this table 4 years ago as a post.
 I used latex paint and polka dot gift wrap back then.
 I loved it, but when I updated my bedroom recently I saw that the gift wrap was yellowing, so I decided to give the table a new look.

 How This Night Table Became One of My Favorite Furniture Makeovers